lirsacc/lirsac.me/content/blog/2017-12-23-nginx-gunicorn-concurrency-issue/index.md

 template = "post.html"
 +++

-A few weeks ago the team I work on at [Stylight](https://tech.stylight.com/) encountered a strange issue which lead us to dive into the Linux networking stack, kernel settings and how web servers interact with each other.
-While this issue turned out to be simple, we didn't find much information putting it all together online and thought our experience would be worth sharing.
+A few weeks ago the team I work on at [Stylight](https://tech.stylight.com/) encountered an unexpected concurrency issue with one of our services.
+While this specific issue turned out to be simple, we didn't find much information putting it all together online and thought our experience would be worth sharing.

 <!-- more -->

 ## The problem

-After going to production and coming under increased load, one of our web services used for financial reporting started dropping requests with a `502 (Bad Gateway)` response code alongside the following error message:
+After going to production and coming under increased load, one of our web services used for financial reporting started dropping requestsm NGINX with `502 (Bad Gateway)` response codes alongside the following error message from NGINX:

 ```
 connect() to unix:/run/gunicorn.socket failed (11: Resource temporarily unavailable)
 ```

-A quick 10s load test performed with [vegeta](https://github.com/tsenart/vegeta) confirmed that the problem started appearing around 20 req/s while both the NGINX and Gunicorn configurations were setup to handle much more than that.
+A quick 10s load test performed with [vegeta](https://github.com/tsenart/vegeta) confirmed that the problem started appearing around 20 req/s while both the NGINX and Gunicorn configurations were setup to handle much more than that and did so when ran locally against the production database.

-Running the service locally confirmed as much and after some head scratching, we were tipped off the real problem by [this paragraph](http://docs.gunicorn.org/en/stable/faq.html?highlight=somaxconn#how-can-i-increase-the-maximum-socket-backlog) from Gunicorn's documentation:
+Running the service in docker locally however exhibited the same problem as production.
+After some head scratching, we were tipped off the real problem by [this paragraph](http://docs.gunicorn.org/en/stable/faq.html?highlight=somaxconn#how-can-i-increase-the-maximum-socket-backlog) from Gunicorn's documentation:

 > **How can I increase the maximum socket backlog?**
 > Listening sockets have an associated queue of incoming connections that are waiting to be accepted.
 If you happen to have a stampede of clients that fill up this queue new connections will eventually start getting dropped.